enfogroup/enfo-env-vars/README.md

 }
 ```

-## Usage
+## Configuration

 To parse variables from process.env you specify an array of variables to be parsed.
 For each variable an object with key must be defined.

-Required
+### Required

  * name - name of the variable in process.env.
 For example process.env.stage would be referred to by 'stage'
  * type - the type to which the variable should be parsed

-Optional
+### Optional

  * defaultValue - fallback value if the variable is undefined.
 Does not have to match type
  * required - if the variable is undefined and required is true an error will be thrown
  * regex - used to check if the value matches a regex.
 Mainly intended for string type variables

-Conditional
+### Conditional

  * enum - used for type enum to specify possible values.
 Array of values, can be of any type.

+### Types

 There are multiple different types as which a variable can be parsed.
 If the variable cannot be parsed to the type an Error will be thrown.
-In Typescript the type must be defined using VariableType.
-In javascript the strings below will suffice.
+In Typescript the types must be defined using VariableType.
+In Javascript the strings below will suffice.

  * string
  * number